 Do Not Drink And Drive.
 Motorists should never combine alcohol and motor vehicle operation.
 The combination of these two elements frequently results in speeding.

 Remain Aware Of Your Car.
 Motor vehicle drivers should practice examining a dashboard occasionally to make sure that a vehicle is traveling at a safe speed.
 By monitoring vehicle speed regularly, motorists can avoid speeding.

 Take Careful Notice Of Posted Speed Limits.
 Some motorists end up speeding because they are unaware of the posted speed limit.
 To prevent exceeding the speed limits, motor vehicle drivers must remember to take careful notice of road signs.

 Use Cruise Control.
 Cruise control allows motor vehicle drivers to set motor vehicles at a specific speed.
 Using cruise control helps ensure that motorists do not exceed posted speed limits.

 Car accidents that occur due to speeding can result in serious injuries and sometimes even fatalities.
 Experienced legal counsel can help clients obtain adequate compensation for these substantial events from the other driver’s insurance company.
 Compensation that is awarded can include disability, disfigurement, lost wages, mental anguish, and pain and suffering.

 There are many individuals who injured each year by speeding motorists.
-If you or a loved one have been involved in a motor vehicle accident involving speeding, the capable legal representation at The Angell Law Firm, LLC can help make sure that you receive the compensation that you need.
+If you or a loved one have been involved in a motor vehicle accident involving speeding, the capable Atlanta lawyers at The Angell Law Firm, LLC can help make sure that you receive the compensation that you need.
 For a free consultation, contact The Angell Law Firm today.
 If you were so substantially injured in a speeding motor vehicle accident, The Angell Law Firm understands and even offers house and hospital calls to accident victims who are seriously injured.